cc795/cc795.github.io/_pages/about.md

 Hello, and welcome to my personal website!

-I am <strong>Can Cui</strong> , an Assistant Professor at the Institute of Deep Space Exploration, Nanjing University (NJU).
-My research focuses on `protoplanetary disks` and `planet formation`, combining `numerical simulations` and `analytical theory`.
+<strong>I am Can Cui , an Assistant Professor at the Institute of Deep Space Exploration, Nanjing University (NJU).</strong> My research focuses on `protoplanetary disks` and `planet formation`, combining `numerical simulations` and `analytical theory`.

 I received my bachelor's degree from Pennsylvania State University, my master's degree from IoA, University of Cambridge, and my Ph.D. from the Shanghai Astronomical Observatory.
 I subsequently held postdoctoral positions at DAMTP, University of Cambridge and the University of Toronto.